Written By: Robert E. Sheriff, MS, CIH, CSP

 Other communities have established several types of noise limits such as:

-We can measure noise levels or octave bands to assist you in meeting local noise ordinances.
+We measure noise levels or octave bands to assist you in meeting local noise ordinances.
+We can provide a quote for community noise testing at no cost to you.

-Our primary service areas for Noise Surveys are: NJ, NY, NYC, PA, CT, DE, MA, RI, Wash DC, WI, MD, MI, IL, VA, IN, GA, AL, NC, SC, TN, TX, OK, DC, AR, we can service most other areas of the U.S. but with some added travel charges.
+Our primary service areas for Noise Surveys for Community Noise Ordinance Compliance are New Jersey NJ, New York NY, (New York City), Pennsylvania PA, Connecticut CT, Delaware DE, Massachusetts, (Boston) MA, Rhode Island RI, Washington DC, Wisconsin WI, Maryland MD, Michigan MI, Illinois (Chicago) IL, Virginia VA, Indiana IN, Georgia (Atlanta) GA, Alabama AL, North Carolina NC, South Carolina SC, Tennessee TN, Texas (Dallas, Ft Worth) TX, Oklahoma OK, DC, Arkansas AR, Florida FL.
+We can service most other areas of the U.S. but with some added travel charges.